Skip to main content

 Heartbeat Handling

-All WebSocket endpoints send periodic heartbeat messages to keep the connection alive.
+All WebSocket endpoints send heartbeat messages every 15 seconds to keep the connection alive.
 Your client must handle these to avoid treating them as data updates.

 {